-Though not strictly based on descriptions in Mary Shelley's original novel, the square-headed, green-skinned Frankenstein's monster of the 1931 movie is an iconic part of American horror tradition and instantly recognizable.
-A homemade monster in this shape, lying still on a slab and waiting to be animated, will add a classic macabre touch to home Halloween decorating as well as amateur haunted houses.
+Though not strictly based on descriptions of Mary Shelley's Frankenstein in the original novel, the square-headed, green-skinned Frankenstein's monster of the 1931 movie is an iconic part of American horror tradition and is instantly recognizable.

 Things You'll Need

 Large metal bolts

 Rectangular wooden table

 Large fitted men's black shirt, long-sleeved

 Black permanent marker